topherCantrell/computerarcheology/content/README.md

 ## Viruses

 Computer viruses are an intriguing part of our computer culture.
 Let me take you into the assembly workings of two famous but defunct viruses.
-First I'll show you the [Morris Worm](Virus/Worm) VAX assembly snippet written into a buffer overrun to forge a root shell.
-Then we'll look at the PC [Stoned](Virus/Stoned) boot sector infector.
+First I'll show you the [Morris Worm](Virus/MorrisWorm) VAX assembly snippet written into a buffer overrun to forge a root shell.
+Then have a look at the PC [Stoned](Virus/Stoned) boot sector infector.
 As tiny and efficient as it is, there is always room for improvement.

 ## Amiga